lizbradley/cscibox/README.md

 The project webpage is here:  [**CSciBox Webpage**](http://www.cs.colorado.edu/~lizb/cscience.html), and includes more detailed information about the project and a simple tutorial.

 To use CSciBox, you need to download it and install it using the procedure below.
-Then open a terminal window, start up a database server, and finally type the command that starts the code.
+Then open a terminal window and finally type the command that starts the code.

 Please send your email address to lizb@colorado.edu so that we can keep you informed of future updates and get any feedback you may have.